buildbot/buildbot/master/docs/manual/cfg-global.rst

     c['logMaxSize'] = 1024*1024 # 1M
     c['logMaxTailSize'] = 32768

 The :bb:cfg:`logCompressionLimit` enables compression of build logs on disk for logs that are bigger than the given size, or disables that completely if set to ``False``.
-The default value is 4k, which should be a reasonable default on most file systems.
+The default value is 4096, which should be a reasonable default on most file systems.
 This setting has no impact on status plugins, and merely affects the required disk space on the master for build logs.

 The :bb:cfg:`logCompressionMethod` controls what type of compression is used for build logs.
-The default is 'bz2', the other valid option is 'gz'.  'bz2' offers better compression at the expense of more CPU time.
+The default is 'bz2', and the other valid option is 'gz'.  'bz2' offers better compression at the expense of more CPU time.

 The :bb:cfg:`logMaxSize` parameter sets an upper limit (in bytes) to how large